 4. Bakehouse Quarter

-The owners of the Bakehouse Quarter hope to redevelop a significant part of the area between Parramatta Road and Pomeroy Street, now zoned for 8 storeys (27m), now part of the Homebush Precinct TOD (Transport Oriented Development program), and now (since exhibition) zoned up to 150m (around 45 storeys).
+The Bakehouse Quarter (from around Allen Street down to Parramatta Road) is also part of the Homebush Precinct TOD (Transport Oriented Development program), and now zoned up to 150m (around 45 storeys).
 Note that the former Arnott’s buildings, protected by heritage, cannot be removed although substantial density will be built all around it.
-This does not suggest that the heritage buildings will be valued in context with huge buildings right next to them.
+The high scale around the heritage buildings will unfortunately devalue them.

 5. Strathfield Triangle

 Canada Bay LGA includes an area south of Parramatta Road, extending east from the north-south train line as far as Swan Street, and adjacent to Strathfield Station.
-All of this area has been targeted for some medium and a lot of high density, with a number of towers well over 30 storeys.
+All of this area has been targeted for some medium and a lot of high density, with a maximum height of up to 45 storeys.
 The Strathfield triangle is that part of the area south of Parramatta Road between the train line and Leicester Avenue.
 It has less open space and fewer services than other parts of Canada Bay LGA.

 6. Concord & 7.
 “Kings Bay”